 Though they can also be grouped according to material, features, or various design elements, socks are traditionally categorised according to their lengths.
 Men have the option of wearing no-show socks, ankle socks, mid-calf socks, and over-the-calf socks.
 At the same time, socks are often chosen depending on the shoes that will go with the rest of the outfit, but this can vary from person to person.
 Below are some of the considerations that men should think of when choosing socks that match their footwear:

 Socks are worn not only for style-related reasons but also for pragmatic purposes.
 Soft, absorbent, and breathable socks will keep your feet cool and dry and cushion the impact of every step you take.
 Before choosing your cushiest socks, consider first if your socks need to be seen at all.

 More often than not, wearing visible socks with low-cut shoes and shorts is considered a fashion faux pas.
 If you’re wearing shorts, opt for a pair of socks that can’t be seen.
+For individuals with broader feet, selecting socks that offer sufficient stretch is crucial when pairing with wide shoes to ensure comfort without compromising on style.
 If you’re wearing pants, it doesn’t really matter what socks you’re wearing since no one will see the pair unless you show them to others.

 Can You Wear Gym Socks Elsewhere?

 The short answer is no, but let’s define gym socks first.
 There’s no consensus on how high or low gym socks are; however, they’re typically defined by the socks’ material and make.
 In particular, gym socks are designed to be absorbent and provide plenty of cushioning to protect the feet from repeated impacts.